SpiralDevelopment/CryptoTracker/README.md

 ## Variations

-There are 2 versions of this project one uses [dagger-android][6] for dependency injection, another one uses [dagger-hilt][11].
+There are 2 versions of this project.
+One uses [dagger-android][6] for dependency injection, another one uses [dagger-hilt][11].
 You see that dependency injection with dagger-hilt is simpler.

 |     Sample     | Description |
 | ------------- | ------------- |